 Matzoh Ball Soup

-You may wish to cook the matzo balls in slightly salted water, allow them to cool for several minutes in the water after they're cooked, then transfer them to the soup.
+For this Matzoh Ball Soup, you may wish to cook the matzo balls in slightly salted water, allow them to cool for several minutes in the water after they're cooked, then transfer them to the soup.
 Some people say that the matzoh balls make the broth a bit cloudy.

 4 pounds whole chicken